NKTgLaw/NKTgLaw/README.md

 ---

-### 🌌 NKTgInertia API
+### 🌌 NKTgUniversa API

-- **The NKTgInertia API** is formally established as the **Universal Dynamics Ecosystem** — covering multiple fields, cross-platform, and cross-disciplinary, aimed at modeling variable inertia, dynamic mass interactions, and systemic motion across various domains, applied in the following areas:
+- **The NKTgUniversa API** is formally established as the **Universal Dynamics Ecosystem** — covering multiple fields, cross-platform, and cross-disciplinary, aimed at modeling variable inertia, dynamic mass interactions, and systemic motion across various domains, applied in the following areas:

   - Planetary dynamics